matilhaestudio/rails_matching/README.md

 - [ ] Instance against instance method
 - [ ] Specs
 - [ ] Use of SQL queries for large data sets
+- [ ] Add order method
+- [ ] Add max filter to return a max number of instances

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.